dynexcoin/Dynex/README.md

 ### Linux

-It is required to have the [Boost library](https://www.boost.org) (Version 1.74.0 or better) installed:
+It is required to have the [Boost library](https://www.boost.org) (Version 1.74.0 or better) and libcurl installed:
 ```
-sudo apt-get install libboost-all-dev (Ubuntu Linux)
+sudo apt-get install libboost-all-dev (Ubuntu)
+sudo apt-get -y install libcurl4-openssl-dev (libcurl Ubuntu)
 ```

 To compile and build: